CODARcode/cheetah/bin/README.md

 `cheetah-mpmd mpirun -np 4 --cheetah-app ./gray-scott settings-files.json : -np 1 --cheetah-app ./pdf-calc gs.bp pdf.bp`

 You must mark your application executable using the `--cheetah-app` argument.
 By default, the logging level is set to INFO.
 You can set the `LOG_LEVEL` environment variable to `DEBUG` for more information.
+You can have as many applications in the mpmd launch (you need at least 2).

 ### Underlying Implementation
 #### Summit